 DCAF Activities in Ukraine

+Ukraine is one of DCAF's founding members.
 DCAF's programmes have assisted Ukraine's democratisation process since 2001 with workshops, training and documentation focusing on parliamentary, civil society and security institution capacity building on democratic security governance issues.

 DCAF has worked extensively on security governance issues with a wide range of Ukrainian stakeholders since 2001.
 The foundation for many activities was provided by a cooperation platform with the Defence and Security Committee of the Verkhovna Rada on security sector reform, legislative development, transparency, and accountability issues also included the Ministry of Defence, National Security and Defence Council (NSDC), National Institute for Strategic Studies, (NISS), Border Guards department, intelligence services (SBU), ombuds institution and civil society organisations.
 DCAF has also cooperated with security sector institutions in bilateral and other cooperative formats.

 DCAF has operated on a demand basis due to consistent engagement with Ukrainian stakeholders.
 At least five capacity development events have taken place per annum, incorporating relevant translations of key DCAF knowledge products and publication of a variety of mapping studies.